anybox/anybox.recipe.odoo/doc/scripts.rst

   openerp_scripts = my_script

-Produces an executable ``bin/my_script-openerp-one``, that can import OpenERP server and addons code, and in which the OpenERP configuration related to the appropriate buildout part (here, ``openerp-one``) is loaded in the standard ``openerp.tools.config``, for use in the script.
+Produces an executable ``bin/my_script-openerp-one``, that can import Odoo server and addons code, and in which the Odoo configuration related to the appropriate buildout part (here, ``openerp-one``) is loaded in the standard ``openerp.tools.config``, for use in the script.
 The script has to take care of all database management operations.